Civic-Techs/mindful-matter/README.md

-# hobbyist
+# Hobbyist
-Creating a place for people to pick up hobbies and budget accordingly
+Creating a place for people to pick up hobbies and budget accordingly.